kota65535/github-openvpn-connect-action/README.md

 | `client_key` | Local peer's private key | Client certificate auth |
 | `tls_auth_key` | Pre-shared secret for TLS-auth HMAC signature | Optional |

 All authentication inputs should be provided by encrypted secrets environment variables.

 ## Usage

 - Create client configuration file based on the [official sample](https://github.com/OpenVPN/openvpn/blob/master/sample/sample-config-files/client.conf).
   It is recommended to use inline certificates to include them directly in configuration file like [this](https://github.com/kota65535/github-openvpn-connect-action/tree/master/.github/workflows/client.ovpn).

+- If you need Dns resolution in your vpn, ubuntu vpn client is bad at dns option triggering, it's possible to use an helper script in this case, for exemple [this one](https://github.com/jonathanio/update-systemd-resolved) If you use it, warning, this file must be defined as executable in your repo (chmod +x).

 - Usage in your workflow is like following:
 ```yaml
       - name: Checkout